pelrun/dsk2cdt2disc/readme.md

 Play the CDT with your favourite CDT/TZX tool and send the audio to the CPC using the tape cable.

 The loader will *not* wait or warn you about losing your disc contents!

+## To build:

+Requires binutils-z80 and unix2dos to be installed

+make thirdparty
+make